 Peace and Conflict Studies at Messiah College

-The interdepartmental peace and conflict major is structured to allow you to pursue electives, a minor or a double major.
-Off-campus study opportunities include: American Studies Program in Washington, D.C.; China Studies Program; Middle East Studies Program (Cairo, Egypt); Uganda Studies Program, and many more.
+The interdepartmental peace and conflict studies major is structured to allow you to pursue electives, a minor or a double major.
+Off-campus study opportunities include: American Studies Program in Washington, D.C.; China Studies Program; Middle East Studies Program (Amman, Jordan); Uganda Studies Program, among many others.

 Integrating academic and experiential learning into a lifelong vocation, you'll be prepared to successfully pursue conflict transformation in graduate school, the workplace, or through ministry and service opportunities.

 As a peace and conflict studies major at Messiah College, you’ll be able to:

 - Customize your degree by selecting from electives in biblical and religious studies, history, sociology/anthropology and criminal justice

 - Add a double major in the area of your choosing